daviddesu/plane-club/README.md

 [x] Analytics (Look at posthog)
 [x] Implement the toast lib for all action confirmations [x] Home page and pricing page
+[x] Registration page and implement stripe or other payment provider [x] Can see other users logs
+[x] Change log addition to not add multiple logs per image [x] Chnage log view to show images view
+[ ] WHen clikcing on an image, show the log image carrousel starting with the selected image [ ] Email verification on signup
-[ ] Registration page and implement stripe or other payment provider [ ] User area upgrades for subscription view and cancel [ ] Add avatar to nav bar
+[ ] User area upgrades for subscription view and cancel [ ] Add avatar to nav bar
 [ ] Auth themeing